 CHURCHES ARE PREPARING for one of the biggest holidays of the year: Easter.
-Some will stage large, multimedia productions while others will offer intimate services focused on sharing communion.
-All of them, regardless of size, need to plan carefully so their event will proceed smoothly and flawlessly.
+Some will stage large multimedia productions, while others offer intimate services focused on sharing communion.
+Regardless of size, they all need to plan carefully so their event will proceed smoothly and flawlessly.

-Although every church presents the Easter message in a unique way, they all invest tremendous time, energy and preparation into making sure their congregation experiences the full meaning and wonder of the occasion.
+Although every church uniquely presents the Easter message, they all invest tremendous time, energy and preparation to ensure their congregation experiences the full meaning and wonder of the occasion.
 So much work is spent producing Easter and Christmas services because they are the most well-attended gatherings of the year.

 As Easter approaches, it may be tempting to wait for the creative teams to submit their requirements.
 Instead, be proactive and make sure your sound production and tech teams are ready for the big event.
-The following checklist will help your organize and prepare for the big day.
+The following checklist will help you organize and prepare for the big day.